jlneder/mimi/README.md

 	if two or more apps have the same priority, then we choose the app that can open the most number of file types.

 #search order
-for example, I want to define how to open 'text/html'. mime will search in order like this
+for example, I want to define how to open 'text/html'. mimi will search in order like this

 1. 'txt' in your config
 2. <protocol> in your config (i.e. http, ftp, magnet) ...etc.